MyBord/mybord-server/docs/deployment.md

     our prod.env file.
 3. Run the yarn command `yarn push-heroku`.

+### B. Instances

+In addition to hosting our production instance, heroku also holds our development and testing instance.

+Each instance is created by creating a new app in heroku.
+We have the following instances:

+* `mybord-server-testing`: Our testing instance
+* `mybord-server-dev-<developer_first_name>`: The testing instance for each developer (e.g.
+`mybord-server-dev-jimmy`, or if multiple are needed per developer, `mybord-server-dev-jimmy-1`, `mybord-server-dev-jimmy-2`, etc).

+Each instance needs the Heroku Postgres addon.

+You can click on this Heroku Postgres addon for the relevant instance to open the datastore dashboard.
+If you then go to the 'settings' tab and click on 'view credentials', you can see the credentials needed to populate the dev.env and test.env files.

 ## II.
 Prisma Cloud

 Prisma Cloud is the service we use to manage our heroku prisma instance.
 We can find this service